 You have a few feeding options.

-You can feed your cat a home-cooked diet.
+For example, you can feed your cat a home-cooked diet.

 Just make sure you get professional help to make sure the diet is nutritionally balanced.
 Or, you can try feeding your cat prepackaged limited ingredient diets.

 The prepackaged diet may eliminate some allergy-causing ingredients.